-- (a) Total aggregate monthly megawatt (MW) amount of procurement not offered to the CPE in deficient areas; - (b) Total sum of (i) aggregate monthly MW amounts of deferred procurement that were the result of unreasonable prices, (ii) aggregate monthly MW amounts not procured due to inability to reach an agreement with request for offers participant, and (iii) aggregate monthly MW amounts of procurement offered in and then later withdrawn over the compliance period, where the total sum of these 3 amounts exceeds 10 MWs; and - (c) Any additional information on outreach conducted by the CPE to resources that did not participate and/or withdrew their bids and the outcome of that outreach. - 13.
-The confidentiality matrix adopted in Decision 22-03-034 is modified to add the following categories.
+- (a) Total aggregate monthly megawatt (MW) amount of procurement not offered to the CPE in deficient areas; - (b) Total sum of (i) aggregate monthly MW amounts of deferred procurement that were the result of unreasonable prices, (ii) aggregate monthly MW amounts not procured due to inability to reach an agreement with request for offers participant, and (iii) aggregate monthly MW amounts of procurement offered in and then later withdrawn over the compliance period, where the total sum of these 3 amounts exceeds 10 MWs; and add the following categories.

+- (c) Any additional information on outreach conducted by the CPE to resources that did not participate and/or withdrew their bids and the outcome of that outreach. - 13.
+The confidentiality matrix adopted in Decision 22-03-034 is modified to

 Competitive Solicitation Information Individual/ Specific Bid/Offer data Confidential 3 years after conclusion of solicitation Disclosure of the bid/offer data received during CPE procurement could potentially have an adverse effect on the market, put the CPE at a competitive disadvantage with regard to other market participants, and impact participants' future bidding behavior for capacity that has not yet been procured.
-Competitive Solicitation Information Aggregate Bid/Offer Data Not Selected/Procured (where the total exceeds 10 MWs) Public N/A N/A
+Competitive Solicitation Information Aggregate Bid/Offer Data Not Selected/Procured (where the total exceeds 10 MWs) Public N/A N/A and/or flexible RA needs, as required by Ordering Paragraph 2 of Decision 22-02-034.